-Undeniable stars of the flower bed, knowing how to deadhead dahlias is crucial for keeping these showy and flamboyant blooms flowering for as long as possible.
+Undeniable stars of the flower bed, knowing how to deadhead dahlias is crucial for keeping these showy and flamboyant blooms flowering.

 There is such a wide variety of dahlias to enjoy that they can have a lead role in the late season garden flower bed ideas.
 Choose from the array of colors, varying flower sizes and shapes, multi-colored blooms or dark foliage cultivars.
 Growers across the world continue to introduce further variations and combinations to keep up with the trends – in fact, the range of sizes and colors is practically unmatched in the world of flowers.
 With the right care and attention, dahlias can keep flowering from summer into winter.

 Once you learn how to grow dahlias, you'll soon become obsessed with them after you witness the first blooms unfurl.
-So to prolong your enjoyment of these dazzlers, read on to find out how to deadhead dahlias and when.
+So to keep dahlias blooming for longer, read on to find out how to deadhead dahlias and when.

 How to deadhead dahlias